wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-groups-vm-searching.md

     data:    canonical  UbuntuServer  chinanorth
     info:    vm image list-offers command OK

 Now we know that in the China North region, Canonical publishes the **UbuntuServer** offer on Azure.
-But what <!-- deleted by customization SKUs --><!-- keep by customization: begin --> skus <!-- keep by customization: end -->?
-To get those <!-- deleted by customization, --> you call `azure vm image list-skus` and respond to the prompt with the location, publisher, and offer <!-- deleted by customization that --> you have discovered.
+But what SKUs?
+To get those, you call `azure vm image list-skus` and respond to the prompt with the location, publisher, and offer that you have discovered.

     azure vm image list-skus
     info:    Executing command vm image list-skus